szait/dvs-sandbox/README.md

 git clone git@github.com:ps-dev/dvs-sandbox.git
 ```

-*Note: In this example, we place dvs-sandbox somewhere below the User's home directory.
+**Note**: In this example, we place dvs-sandbox somewhere below the User's home directory.
 This is required on Windows.
 For other platforms, you may place the repo anywhere.*

 ### Start docker containers